 Excitement and anticipation should not be discounted when it comes to marketing – especially content marketing.
 While evergreen content offers lasting durability when it comes to traffic and search rankings, news and updates can bring brief spikes of traffic and whet your followers' appetites for future products.

-Think of these types of blog posts as internal press releases.
+types of blog posts as internal press releases.
 You can describe your products' benefits and features and help your readers visualize how they might benefit from them.

 You should only post news- and update-related content when you have something newsworthy to share.
 Aim to create at least 80% evergreen content and no more than 20% promotional content.